jhudson8/restful-redux/README.md

 Simple to use XHR fetching and model-oriented utility functions.

 ## tl;dr
 Most applications have common and consistent needs.
-Load data using XHR and know fetch status so it can be represented with a loading indicator.
-This package provides action creators, reducers and React component wrappers to make this easy and DRY up your code.
+Load data using XHR and know the fetch status so it can be represented with a loading indicator.
+This lib provides action creators, reducers and React component wrappers that work with each other to simplify and DRY up your code.

 ## More Details
 There are ties between action creators, reducers and state-aware components in that